jovejob/casino/README.md

 The best way to learn how to use Storybook is installing it and trying it out!

-We'll be using the webpack5 version to stay up to date with the latest version of webpack (I'm unsure why it is still not yet the default.
-Maybe it will be by the time you are using this tutorial).
+We'll be using the webpack5 version to stay up to date with the latest version of webpack (I'm unsure why it is still not yet the default).

 When Storybook installs it automatically detects a lot of things about your project, like how it is a React app, and other tools you are using.
 It should take care fo all that configuration itself.